jamesma100/linux-shell/README.md

 # linux-shell

 ## Overview
 This is a toy UNIX shell that operates like any command-line interpreter you are used to.
 It's essentially a really long while loop that continuously prompts you for commands that it will execute for you.
-Once you enter a command, the shell forks a new child process, `exec()`s the command while the parent `wait()`s for its completion before continuing to the next iteration.
+Once you enter a command, the shell forks a new child process, `exec()`'s the command while the parent `wait()`'s for its completion before continuing to the next iteration.

 ## Interactive/Batch Modes
 To run in interactive mode: